Equity, diversity, and inclusivity resources for the BIPOC community

 One of the things I love most about my degree is the electives I get to choose from and the diverse range of topics I’ve been able to study.
 In my first semester of university, I stumbled upon one class that I’ll never forget: How to Challenge Anti-Black Racism.

 As a biracial student, it was incredibly refreshing to learn that Waterloo offered courses like this.
-When I first started the class, I didn’t expect to see such a diverse group of people, and it was comforting to know that the issues marginalized groups face aren’t just recognized by one community, but by everyone.
-I felt accepted and recognized that the university I was attending was doing its best to create an equitable environment; it was advocating awareness and promoting education on such a fundamental topic – one that isn’t talked about enough.
+I didn’t expect to see such a diverse group of people, and it was comforting to know that the issues marginalized groups face are recognized far beyond one community.
+I felt accepted and recognized that the university I was attending was doing its best to create an equitable environment through awareness and education on important topics that aren’t discussed enough.

 five students taking a selfie together